-Several minimally invasive medical devices have been recently approved by the FDA for short-term weight loss (43).
+Several minimally invasive medical devices have been approved by the FDA for short-term weight loss (48,49).
 It remains to be seen how these are used for obesity treatment.
-Given the high cost, extremely limited insurance coverage, and paucity of data in people with diabetes at this time, these are not considered to be the standard of care for obesity management in people with type 2 diabetes.
+Given the high cost, limited insurance coverage, and paucity of data in people with diabetes at this time, medical devices for weight loss are currently not considered to be the standard of care for obesity management in people with type 2 diabetes.